 Burmese Pyu Buddhist Art

-The central figure on this rare round disc acquired in Burma is thought to be that of Hayagriva with a horse’s head and a human body.
-The Hayagriva is regarded as “God of knowledge and wisdom”, he is considered to be an Avatar of Vishnu, primarily worshiped by the Vaishnavas and is one of the most highly worshiped deities in South India.
+The central figure on this rare round disc seen below was acquired in Burma and is thought to be that of Hayagriva with a horse’s head and a human body.
+The Hayagriva is regarded as “God of knowledge and wisdom”, he is considered to be one of the Avatars of Vishnu, primarily worshiped by the Vaishnavas and is one of the most highly worshiped deities in South India.
 Haya means horse and Griva means neck in sankrit.
 Hayagriva’s incarnation took place to restore the Vedas to Lord Brahma.

 It is believed that there are 108 depictions of the Hayagriva and is represented in those countries in Asia where there was a strong Hindu influence merging into Buddhism.
 He is often represented with several arms, holding a conch shell or sword, sometimes with Lakshmi his consort seated on his knee and often seated on a lotus flower along with many other variations.